The Bahamas: Racial and ethnic groups

-According to the 99% response rate obtained from the race question on the 2010 Census questionnaire, 90.6% of the population identified themselves as being Black, 4.7% White and 2.1% of a Mixed (African and European).
-Three centuries prior, in 1722 when the first official census of The Bahamas was taken, 74% of the population was native European and 26% native African.
+According to the 99 percent response rate obtained from the race question on the 2010 Census questionnaire, 90.6 per cent of the population identified themselves as being Black, 4.7 per cent White and 2.1 per cent of a Mixed (African and European).
+Three centuries prior, in 1722 when the first official census of the Bahamas was taken, 74 per cent of the population was native European and 26 per cent native African.

-Since the colonial era of plantations, Africans or Afro-Bahamians have been the largest ethnic group in The Bahamas, whose primary ancestry was based in West Africa.
-The first Africans to arrive to The Bahamas were freed slaves from Bermuda; they arrived with the Eleutheran Adventurers looking for new lives.
+Since the colonial era of plantations, Africans or Afro-Bahamians have been the largest ethnic group in the Bahamas, whose primary ancestry was based in West Africa.
+The first Africans to arrive to the Bahamas were freed slaves from Bermuda; they arrived with the Eleutheran Adventurers looking for new lives.

-The Haitian community in The Bahamas is also largely of African descent and numbers about 80,000.
-Due to an extremely high immigration of Haitians to The Bahamas, the Bahamian government started deporting illegal Haitian immigrants to their homeland in late 2014.
+The Haitian community in the Bahamas is also largely of African descent and numbers about 80,000.
+Due to an extremely high immigration of Haitians to the Bahamas, the Bahamian government started deporting illegal Haitian immigrants to their homeland in late 2014.

 The white Bahamian population are mainly the descendants of the English Puritans and American Loyalists escaping the American Revolution who arrived in 1649 and 1783, respectively.
 Many Southern Loyalists went to the Abaco Islands, half of whose population was of European descent as of 1985.
 The term white is usually used to identify Bahamians with Anglo ancestry, as well as some light-skinned Afro-Bahamians.
 Sometimes Bahamians use the term Conchy Joe to describe people of Anglo descent.
 Generally, however, Bahamians self-identify as white or black along the lines similar to the distinction made in the US.

 A small portion of the Euro-Bahamian population are Greek Bahamians, descended from Greek labourers who came to help develop the sponging industry in the 1900s.
-They make up less than 2% of the nation's population, but have still preserved their distinct Greek Bahamian culture.
+They make up less than 2 per cent of the nation's population, but have still preserved their distinct Greek Bahamian culture.

+Other ethnic groups in the Bahamas include Asians and people of Spanish and Portuguese origin.